cybercomsweden/info_screen/README.md

 # Cybercom Information Screen
-An info screen using node and html technologies for internal use.
+An information portal using node and html technologies for internal use.
-{Will be extended with more features to become an information portal aswell}
+The portal will have acces to specialized websites which will also be available in a slideshow feature.

 This is a Node based project.
 To be able to run this you'll need to install "Node.js" and its package manager, "npm".
 Because of the .ignore-file the modules needed for projects are discarded in pull/push -s.
 So, to run this you need to install dependencies with npm and run with node.js.

-The slides are fully functional webpages which you put in the `slides/slide_x`-folder.
+The slides are fully functional webpages which you put in the `public/pages/{category}/slide_x`-folder.
 These can have styling, javascript and resources.

 How To Run Server:
+** NEW **
+To run the server you will need to run a MongoDB database.
+It is available through apt-get and maybe even npm.
+When installed you can run it simply by using the `mongod` command.
+** /NEW **

 - move to the directory of the app.js / root
 - use `npm install` to install dependencies descriped in package.json.
 - run the server with `node app.js`